-In addition to the Spring Classic, members of the club participate in other social activities organized by the club.
+In addition to the Classic, members of the club participate in other social activities organized by the club.
 Individual club members often arrange other activities such as special rides to Tarpon Springs.
 There have been tours to Europe and the western US.
 A few years ago we had picnics at Fort Desoto Park.
 Now we have Club socials after the Saturday rides at Paciugo Gelato & Caffe or along the waterfront.

-In 2001, we organized the annual Volunteer Party.
+In 2001, we organized the annual Volunteer Appreciation Party.
 All those who have volunteered at any time are eligible to attend as well as ad sponsors and club members.
 Listing the names of those winning the Volunteer of the Year award would be too numerous for this article.

 The annual Christmas Party began as a gathering in individuals home.
 For many years we engaged the Pasadena City Hall and had wonderful times.
 In the recent past, we were fortunate that club member Brian Wilder graciously allowed the club to use the Lyceum for our gathering.
-It was an excellent site with no charge to the Saint Petersburg Bicycle Club.
+It was an excellent site with no charge to the St. Petersburg Bicycle Club.
 The club Christmas Party is currently hosted by the St. Petersburg Yacht Club.

 Pages and pages could be written about our history.
 This encapsulates the years of our existence.
 Unfortunately we could not cite everyone who has made contributions to our success.
 Please be aware that you all are deeply appreciated.

 The SPBC Board of Directors publishes the next scheduled meeting on our Facebook group ahead of the meeting and keeps past meeting agendas available for download.

 When and Where: Time and location in most cases is the 1st Saturday of the month (2nd Saturday if first Sat is on the 5th or earlier) at 11:15 a.m. at Red Mesa Mercado, 1100 1st Ave N, St. Each month the Board determines what works best for all.
-See announcements on our Facebook group.
+See announcements on our Event Calendar and Facebook group.